Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Proofs of Auxiliary Lemmas

 where $B([a,b]) = \max(W_a, W_b) + \eta_\delta(b-a)$, and $\eta_{\delta}(\cdot)$ is defined in \eqref{eqn:eta_alpha}.

-According to \citet[Lemma 2]{grill2018optimistic}, $\mathcal{C}$ holds with probability at least $1 - \delta^5$.
-We can also define an analogous event $\mathcal{C}^\prime$ (involving lower bounds instead of upper bounds), which similarly holds with probability at least $1 - \delta^5$, recall that the event $\mathcal{C}^\prime$ is defined as follows:
+According to \cite[Lemma 2]{grill2018optimistic}, $\mathcal{C}$ occurs with probability at least $1 - \delta^5$.
+We can also define an analogous event $\mathcal{C}^\prime$ (involving lower bounds instead of upper bounds), which similarly holds with probability at least $1 - \delta^5$, and is defined as follows:

 where $B^\prime([a,b]) = \min(W_a, W_b) - \eta_\delta(b-a)$.